We explain how Amayse helps EPCR sponsors cut through the clutter with 3D branding technology.

 We installed large 3D Painted Logos of the composite tournament logo in the centre of the pitch, and Heineken logos in each of the in-goal areas.
 The Amayse 3D technology gives sponsors clear standout in the TV coverage.
 A great solution for EPCR to give Heineken an edge over the hundreds of club sponsors that will appear on the kits, perimeter boards and LEDs throughout the competition.

 In the four years since their rebranding, the EPCR has made great progress commercially by securing international broadcasting distribution in territories that make a lot of sense for Heineken.

 The Heineken Champions Cup will be free to air in the UK, Ireland and in France.

 The 2018/19 season will also see the Champions Cup’s global reach enhanced after a broadcaster agreement with NBC Sports in America and, with other international broadcasters on board, the 2018/2019 competition will achieve its biggest TV audience to date.

 Tuijt explains, “We were there from the beginning.
 The global aspect of the EPCR is very important to us as well as the global coverage.
 Rugby has been a large part of our sponsorship strategy for many years now.
 We’re very excited to once again be the title sponsor of this competition.”

 Sponsorship and commercial managers in rugby have a hard job guaranteeing the exposure that their sponsors expect.
-We often provide our expertise in this area to deliver more value and to identify new opportunities in the stadium, in particular on the pitch and for broadcasting.
+We often provide our expertise in this area to deliver more value and to identify new opportunities in the stadium, in particular, 3D Sports Advertising on the pitch.